1. Notes to self.

-2. There is a certain tension between deconstruction and mystery - and with all opposing forces, they need each other in order to define themselves.
+2. There is a certain tension between deconstruction and mystery - and, as with all opposing forces, they need each other in order to define themselves.

 Never used, but often appreciated - these acupressure socks sum up this dilemma.
-Our urge is to simplify, deconstruct and explain - we break the body into its component parts, assigning each organ a specific task, however, he whole system can be overrun by something as unreasonable and mystifying as negative thoughts, bad patterns or unhealthy habits.
+Our urge to simplify, deconstruct and explain: we break the body into its component parts, assigning each organ a specific task.
+Yet the entire system can be overcome by something as unreasonable and mystifying as negative thoughts, bad patterns or unhealthy habits.

-It is intriguing to me that our understanding will always be limited - a little space always has to be left for mystery.
+It is intriguing to me that our understanding will always be limited - a little bit of space always has to be left for mystery.

-Deconstruction has made its way into every part of our lives - our art, our food and our minds have all undergone a process of deconstruction.
-But mysticism and mystery remain everywhere, in every element of life - things always remain somewhat elusive.
+Deconstruction has made its way into every part of our lives - our art, our food and our minds have all undergone the same process - mysticism and mystery remain.
+Everywhere, and in every element of life, things always remain somewhat elusive.

 4. My grandmothers watch and my great-grandmother's watch remind me of how things change, and how time passes - not the hours, minutes and seconds, but the generations, decades and styles.

 My great grandmothers' watch is in miniature, a truly tiny piece.
-A modern-day 6-year old would be the right fit for this timepiece, as most adults wouldn't stand a chance.
-I know almost nothing of my great-grandmother - however, I can feel how bird-like she must have been when trying to inch her gold watch past my knuckles.
+A modern-day 6-year old would be the right fit, as most adults wouldn't stand a chance.
+I know almost nothing of my great-grandmother - however, I can feel how bird-like she must have been whilst trying to inch the chain-link bracelet of her watch past my knuckles.

 My grandmothers watch is a sturdier affair, leather and steel, with very little detail or decoration.
-The large, round face is reminiscent of her own; and the black, white and grey remind me of the black & white photographs of her in the convent, of her as a nurse and of her as a young woman in Russia and in the Highlands.
+The large, round face is reminiscent of her own; and its black, white and grey tones remind me of the black & white photographs of her in the convent, of her as a nurse and of her as a young woman in Russia and in the Highlands.

 My own watch is a hand-me-down from my father - the design that he wore in the 70's or 80's.
-I like it for its interlinked gold and steel, the large yet minimal face, and it's balance between fussy and simple - but, I love it because of its connection to him.
-Time passes, styles change: a watch is a time-capsule as well as a time-keeper.
+I like it for its interlinked gold and steel, the large yet minimal face and it's balance between intricacy and simplicity - but, I love it because of its connection to him.

 5. Collecting stones is an accident of living near the coast.
 A satisfying stone can come in many shapes and sizes, and is a good companion for a long beach walk.
 Flat, smooth and palm-sized stones can be turned over, again and again, from within a pocket.
 Long, stick-shaped stones are best for twisting and turning.
 Perfect spheres are rare; I found one on the beach in Aberdeen that I use to keep sauerkraut fully submerged in its pickling liquid.
 Good stones are returned to the beach, however, really good stones are brought home and found a use for.